 "Winter inspires both joy and woe," according to The Old Farmer's Almanac.
 We fully cosign with this statement: This season may bring parties and merriment, but it's also stressful.
-We often find ourselves burning the candle at both ends while trying to find gifts for everyone on our list and finish extra work before going on vacation.
+We often find ourselves burning the candle at both ends while trying to find gifts for everyone on our list and finish extra work before going on holiday.

 Another reason it may be stressful?
 The days are shorter, and therefore gloomier.
 But after the winter solstice — the shortest day of the year, meaning we'll experience the least sunlight in 24 hours — they'll get longer again.